clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

    branch
-   (`if`, `if-not`, `when`, `when-not`, `cond`, `condp`, `case`, `and`, `or`, `if-let`, `when-let`, `if-some`, `when-some`) is skipped via a branch count on the ctx. `some->` and `some->>` expand like plain threading, which drops their nil guards, so their expansions count as branches too.
+   (`if`, `if-not`, `when`, `when-not`, `cond`, `condp`, `case`, `and`, `or`, `if-let`, `when-let`, `if-some`, `when-some`) is skipped via a branch count on the ctx.
+What always evaluates stays on the spine: the first operand of `and` and `or`, the first `cond` test, and the `condp` pred and dispatch expr. `some->` and `some->>` expand honestly via `macroexpand/expand-some->` to `(let [g init] (when (some? g) (-> g ..)))`, so the initial expression is spine and the threaded forms are guarded, with no inference special case.
 An unresolved call could be a macro, so its args count as a conditional branch too, like a when body.
+A user config spec covering an arity suppresses inference for it, including coverage through the `:varargs` fallback, mirroring spec lookup at call sites.
 Only the body's unconditional spine constrains, and a spine usage constrains even when the param is type-tested elsewhere, the use runs regardless:
    `(defn f [x] (when (nil? x) x) (subs x 1))` proves `x` is a string, so